Using Snowpark Python in Dataiku: basics#

 return tip_amount/fare_amount

-Applying a UDF#
+Applying a UDF

-df = df.withColumn('"tip_pct"', get_tip_pct_udf('"tip_amount"', '"fare_amount"' ))
+snowpark_df_merged = snowpark_df_merged.withColumn('"tip_pct"', get_tip_pct_udf('"tip_amount"', '"fare_amount"' ))

-Writing a DataFrame into a Snowflake Dataset#
+Write a Snowpark DataFrame into a Snowflake Dataset

 In a Python recipe, you will likely want to write Snowpark DataFrame into a Snowflake output Dataset.
 We recommend using the write_with_schema() method of the DkuSnowpark class.
 This method runs the saveAsTable() Snowpark Python method to save the contents of a DataFrame into a Snowflake table.